makrai/notes/qiu2003-pretrained-nlp-survey.md

 * explainable artificial intelligence (XAI) [4] has become a hotspot in general
 * attention interpretability is still controversial [66, 142]
-* adversarial examples ... with imperceptible perturbations from the original
+* adversarial examples with imperceptible perturbations
   * Jin+ [71] successfully attacked the finetuned BERT on text classification and textual entailment with adversarial examples
   * universal adversarial triggers (Wallace+ [175])